Ray Cranch: Playing career

-where he gained an Instructor's Certificate from the New Zealand Surf Lifesaving Association on the 15th of February 1964.
+where he gained an Instructor's Certificate from the New Zealand Surf Lifesaving Association on 15 February 1964.

 Later years

 Cranch was later the manager of the Auckland side and in 1973 he was a selector.

 He was secretary-manager for the Auckland Leagues Club for more than 20 years and later served as president.

 Cranch was a life member of both the Auckland Rugby League and New Zealand Rugby League.
 In the 2006 Queen's Birthday Honours, Cranch was appointed a Member of the New Zealand Order of Merit, for services to sport, especially rugby league.

-In 2020, the second-tier Auckland rugby league competition was named the Ray Cranch Cup.
+In 2020, the second-tier (senior B) Auckland rugby league competition was named the Ray Cranch Cup.

 On 27 March 2021, Cranch was named as patron of the Auckland Rugby League during the sporting body's 111th annual general meeting.
 Aged 98, he was at the meeting in Mount Wellington and thanked those in attendance for the honour at the conclusion of the meeting.

 Cranch died in Auckland on 13 October 2021, at the age of 98.
 At the time of his death, he was the oldest living former Kiwis player.